phac-nml/irida-next/docs/docs/development/front_end/view-component.md

 ## Browse components with LookBook

-We have a [LookBook](https://v2.lookbook.build/guide) (only available in development mode) to browse and interact with ViewComponent previews.
+We have a [LookBook](https://v2.lookbook.build/guide) at `http://localhost:3000/rails/lookbook` (only available in development mode) to browse and interact with ViewComponent previews.

 ## Best practices